spack/spack/lib/spack/docs/packaging_guide.rst

-    ``PATH``                Set to point to ``/bin`` directories of dpeendencies ``CMAKE_PREFIX_PATH``   Path to dependency prefixes for CMake ``PKG_CONFIG_PATH``     Path to any pkgconfig directories for dependencies
+    ``PATH``                Set to point to ``/bin`` directories of dpeendencies ``CMAKE_PREFIX_PATH``   Path to dependency prefixes for CMake ``PKG_CONFIG_PATH``     Path to any pkgconfig directories for dependencies ``PYTHONPATH``          Path to site-packages dir of any python dependencies
   =======================  =============================

 ``PATH`` is set up to point to dependencies ``/bin`` directories so